-When stopped down, this lens' 9-blade aperture produces awesome 18-point stars from point light sources
+When stopped down, this lens's 9-blade aperture produces awesome 18-point stars from point light sources

 I love that look.
 Use this attribute to give the sun, street lights, etc. this effect.

 "The optical construction (14 elements in 10 groups) leverages the best of Tamron technology and features a generous arrangement of special glass materials including four LD (Low Dispersion) and three GM (Glass Molded Aspherical) lens elements."
-[Tamron] This design obviously works very well as this is one of best optically-performing 35mm lenses available.
+[Tamron] This design obviously works well as this is one of best optically-performing 35mm lenses available.

 The "USD" in the lens name tells us this lens has Tamron's premier ring-type USD (Ultrasonic Silent Drive) autofocus motor.
 "Thanks to the Dynamic Rolling-cam mechanism that has been newly developed specifically for this lens, Tamron has succeeded in minimizing the drive load placed on the focus lens component.
 This breakthrough ensures stable AF operating performance and improves reliability even under the harsh shooting conditions of professional use, including high and low temperature extremes."
-[Tamron] This system focuses very fast with only quiet clicking/clunking heard during autofocusing.
-As usual, the f/1.4 aperture permits autofocusing in very low light levels, but AF is noticeably slower when shooting in light-starved venues.
+[Tamron] This system focuses fast with only quiet clicking/clunking heard during autofocusing.
+As usual, the f/1.4 aperture permits autofocusing in low light levels, but AF is noticeably slower when shooting in light-starved venues.

 Fast AF speed is good, but I'll argue that accuracy is more important.
 An out of focus image is usually immediately trashed.
 When mounted on a Canon EOS R mirrorless camera, this lens autofocused remarkably accurately with a variety of tested AF points, including in low light using Servo AF with eye tracking and an in-action subject.
-When mounted on a Canon EOS 5Ds R, this lens' autofocus accuracy was a bit disappointing with more inconsistency than I am happy with.
+When mounted on a Canon EOS 5Ds R, this lens's autofocus accuracy was a bit disappointing with more inconsistency than I am happy with.
 In this testing, consistency is especially important as consistency can be calibrated into accuracy, either in-camera (with some models) or via the TAP-in Console.
 Usually, third party lens manufacturers are required to reverse engineer camera autofocus algorithms and the result is commonly the weakest aspect of these lenses.